nens/threedi-docs/source/b_massconservation.rst

    A virtual box for conservation of mass.

 The counters i, j, k count over all existing discharges, sink and source terms.
 In 3Di we do not account for density variations, so the density :math:`\rho` is assumed uniform and constant.
-This simplifies the equation for conservation of mass, to the following equation for conservation of volume:
+This simplifies the equation for conservation of mass to the following equation for conservation of volume:

 .. math::
    :label: volume_conservation